The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Introduction

+\xhdr{Open questions.} The most immediate questions concern the dependence on the strength of agents' beliefs, as expressed by the smallest variance $\sigma^2 = \min_i \Var(\mP_i)$.
+The first question is about the warm-start size $N_\TS$ for Thompson Sampling.
+Can it be made polynomial in $1/\sigma$?
+While it scales exponentially in $\poly(1/\sigma)$ in our result, we do not have any lower bounds.
+The second question is about Bayesian regret for collecting $1$ sample of each arm.
+Can it be made polynomial in $1/\sigma$?
+We upper-bound it by $1$-sample complexity, which in turn is lower-bounded by $\exp(\poly(1/\sigma))$.
+However, Bayesian regret of \MainALG is unclear.
+Our lower bound on $1$-sample complexity does not appear to have any bearing on Bayesian regret, so even a \emph{constant} dependence on $\sigma$ is not ruled out.

 Thompson Sampling as a technique applies far beyond the basic version of multi-armed bandits, and our results suggest it as a promising approach for more general models of incentivized exploration.
 One may hope to handle correlated priors and large-but-tractable bandit problems such as linear bandits.

-Likewise, one would like to extend our sample-complexity results to correlated priors.
-The dependence on the number of arms may now be intrinsically intertwined with the dependence on the prior, whereas the two are cleanly separated in this paper.
+Likewise, one would like to extend our sample-complexity results to such problems.

 Going back to independent priors, it is interesting whether other ``natural" bandit algorithms can be proved BIC given enough initial data.
 Our proof techniques are heavily tailored to Thompson Sampling.
 However, proving that such a result is impossible for a particular algorithm appears quite challenging, too.